aplteam/Meddy/Docs/ReadMe.md

 In case you wonder about those parameters: picture a situation were you want use Meddy as an editor for certain Markdown files that are part of a particular application.
 In such a scenario you might want to...

-* enforce a specific working directory.
+* enforce a specific working directory
-* disallow the user to enter the "Preferences" dialog (because those would be ignored anyway).
+* disallow the user to enter the "Preferences" dialog (because those would be ignored anyway)
-* disallow (or enforce) saving an HTML file when the Markdown is saved.
+* disallow (or enforce) saving an HTML file when the Markdown is saved
-* specify particular CSS files.
+* specify particular CSS files
-* enable LeanPub extension (they are disabled by default).
+* enable LeanPub extension (they are disabled by default)
-* enforce that any conversion errors provided by MarkAPL are shown to the user; by default theu are not.
+* enforce that any conversion errors provided by MarkAPL are shown to the user; by default they are not

 Therefore the INI file would most likely go into another's application folder rather than stay (like `special.ini`) in the Meddy installation folder.